-4. Gang Activity: This is defined as any activity that leads college officials to reasonably believe that such behavior, apparel, activities, or acts are "gang-related" and adversely affect the campus environment and/or educational objectives of Danville Community College.
+Gang Activity: This is defined as any activity that leads college officials to reasonably believe that such behavior, apparel, activities, or acts are "gang-related" and adversely affect the campus environment and/or educational objectives of Danville Community College.
 This may include: wearing apparel of a gang-related nature (including, but not limited to clothing, clothing accessories, jewelry, hair accessories, tattoos, emblems, badges, symbols, signs); presenting a physical safety hazard to self, students, faculty, staff, or other persons on the college campus; communicating verbally or nonverbally (gestures, handshakes, slogans, drawings, etc.) to convey affiliation in a gang; defacing college or personal property with gang-related graffiti, symbols, or slogans; or soliciting others for gang membership.

 - 5. Academic Honesty: Students will be expected to maintain complete honesty and integrity in their experiences in the classroom.
 Any student found guilty of dishonesty in academic work is subject to disciplinary action. - A. The college may initiate disciplinary proceedings against a student accused of any form of academic dishonesty including, but not limited to, the following: - 1.
-Copying from another student's test paper or other academic work. - 2.
-Using materials not authorized by the person giving the test. - Collaborating, without authority, with another student during an examination or in preparing academic work. - Knowingly using, buying, selling, stealing, transporting, or soliciting, in whole or part, the contents of an unadministered test - Substitution for another student, or permitting another student to substitute for oneself, to take a test or prepare other academic work. - Bribing another person to obtain an unadministered test or information about an unadministered test. - The appropriation of another's work without acknowledging the incorporation of another's work in one's own written work (plagiarism). - B. Procedures for discipline due to academic dishonesty will be the same as specified in Section 7, except that all academic dishonesty actions will be first considered and reviewed by the appropriate faculty member.
+Copying from another student's test paper or other academic work. - 2 Using materials not authorized by the person giving the test. - 3.
+Collaborating, without authority, with another student during an examination or in preparing academic work. - Knowingly using, buying, selling, stealing, transporting, or soliciting, in whole or part, the contents of an unadministered test. - 5.
+Substitution for another student, or permitting another student to substitute for oneself, to take a test or prepare other academic work. - 6 Bribing another person to obtain an unadministered test or information about an unadministered test.

+- 7. The appropriation of another's work without acknowledging the incorporation of another's work in one's own written work (plagiarism). - B. Procedures for discipline due to academic dishonesty will be the same as specified in Section 7, except that all academic dishonesty actions will be first considered and reviewed by the appropriate faculty member.
 If the student does not accept the decision of the faculty member, the student may discuss his/her concerns with the Division Dean.
-If the student does not accept the decision of the Division Dean, the College will then follow the normal disciplinary procedures in Sections 6 and 7.

-C. Plagiarism Policy: A student who receives a failing grade ("F") in a course as a result of academic dishonesty (such as plagiarism) may not withdraw from that course with a "W" or receive a refund.
+If the student does not accept the decision of the Division Dean, the College will then follow the normal disciplinary procedures in Sections 6 and 7. - C. Plagiarism Policy: A student who receives a failing grade ("F") in a course as a result of academic dishonesty (such as plagiarism) may not withdraw from that course with a "W" or receive a refund.
 This policy applies to any student in a particular course deemed to have committed an act of academic dishonesty during any part of a semester, and regardless of whether he/she has turned in any graded work.
 Mitigating circumstances do not apply in such cases.
-If the student does not accept the decision, the College will then follow the normal disciplinary procedures in Sections 6 and 7.

-DISCIPLINARY PROCEDURES, INCIDENT REPORTS & RESULTING ACTIONS (02/17)

-Any person charged with an offense is entitled to due process and is considered innocent until proven otherwise.
+If the student does not accept the decision, the College will then follow the normal disciplinary procedures in Sections 6 and 7. - 6.
+DISCIPLINARY PROCEDURES, INCIDENT REPORTS & RESULTING ACTIONS (02/17) Any person charged with an offense is entitled to due process and is considered innocent until proven otherwise. - Any student of Danville Community College may complete an incident report against a student or college employee. - Any employee of Danville Community College may complete an incident report against a student, guest or visitor of Danville Community College.

-- Any student or employee of Danville Community College may complete an incident report against a student or college employee. - All reports must be filed with the Vice President of Academic and Student Services or his/her designee.
+- All reports must be filed with the Dean of Student Support Services or his/her designee.
 Blank incident reports may be obtained from the Security Office and from the Student Services Office in the Wyatt Building.
-The form is also available online. - Confidentiality will be maintained throughout the handling of the case.

-The completed incident report should be submitted to Student Services.
+The form is also available online. - Confidentiality will be maintained throughout the handling of the case. - The completed incident report should be submitted to Student Services.